allguitars/NodeJS-Demo/notes/IntegrationTesting.md

       43 |   });
       44 | });
 ```
-we expected 404 but we got a 500 or internal server error.

 What's going on here?
 Well, let's scroll up, here we have an error that is coming from winston.

 ```shell
 error: Cast to ObjectId failed for value "1" at path "_id" for model "Genre" CastError: Cast to ObjectId failed for value "1" at path "_id" for model "Genre"
 ```

-Earlier we defined the following error middleware function, and inside this function, first we log the error using winston and then return the 500 error to the client.
+Earlier we defined the following error middleware function, and inside this function, first we log the error using **winston** and then return the 500 error to the client.
 So this error that we have here is coming from winston.

 _errer.js_
 ```js